Monk in Motian

 Monk in Motian is a 1988 album by American jazz drummer Paul Motian, his first to be released on the German JMT label and his 11th as a bandleader.
 The album features ten compositions by Thelonious Monk performed by Motian with his longtime trio, guitarist Bill Frisell and tenor saxophonist Joe Lovano.
 Pianist Geri Allen and tenor saxophonist Dewey Redman also appear.
 The album was reissued in 2002 on the Winter & Winter label.

 Reception

+The New York Times concluded that, "except for Monk's own groups and the Monk alumni quartet Sphere, few bands have captured the music's wit, intelligence and deep-seated eccentricity so well."